 Editors & Founders

 Linne Halpern '18 is an English and American Studies double major at Wesleyan University.
-She grew up in Cleveland, OH and loves fashion, illustration, and rom-coms.
-She has contributed to Teen Vogue, Coveteur.com, and Manrepeller.com.
+She grew up in Cleveland, OH and loves fashion, illustration, rom-coms, and Joan Didion.
+She has contributed to Teen Vogue, Coveteur, and Man Repeller.

 Sage Marshall '19 is an English Major at Wesleyan University.
 He grew up in Telluride, CO and loves outdoors activities, especially mountain biking and fly fishing.
 He has contributed to Mountain Magazine, Backpacker Magazine, Denver Westword, Telluride Magazine, TheNation.com, amongst others.
 Check out his portfolio at SageMarshall.com and follow him on Twitter @Sagafanta.